Thursday, January 10

 Amanda Gevens, Ph.D., Associate Professor & Extension Specialist, Potato & Vegetable Pathology, Plant Pathology Department, University of Wisconsin-Madison

 Hyperspectral systems have been used to remotely characterize plant physiological status for a number of years but have only recently been shown to be useful for disease detection in potato.
 Late blight, while sporadic, continues to be one of the most challenging diseases to sustainably and proactively manage.
-We established a non-destructive method of early late blight detection in potato based on hyperspectral reflectance that can identify infected plants 2-4 days before visual symptoms, or during the pathogen’s biotrophic phase, with roughly 90% accuracy.
-Further, we can now distinguish latent late blight from both latent and symptomatic early blight.
-These advances in pre-visual specific disease detection represent great potential for significant advancements in remote sensing for in-field disease management.
+Through research, we established a non-destructive method of early late blight detection in potato-based on hyperspectral reflectance that can identify infected plants 2-4 days before visual symptoms, or during the pathogen’s biotrophic phase, with roughly 90% accuracy.
+Dr. Gevens will discuss how you can now distinguish latent late blight from both latent and symptomatic early blight and how these advances in pre-visual specific disease detection represent great potential for significant advancements in remote sensing for in-field disease management.
 Amanda Gevens, Katie Gold and Phil Townsend are co-authors of this presentation.